+There are three essential requirements for efficient home freezing.
-1. Freeze only top-quality foods.
-Freezing retains quality and flavor; it cannot improve quality.

-2. Freeze fruits and vegetables quickly after picking.
-The sooner you do, the better the frozen product will be, with less culling and sorting to do.

-3. Use food wraps designed especially for freezing.
+- 1. Initial quality.
+Freeze only top-quality foods.
+Freezing retains quality and flavor; it cannot improve quality. - 2.
+Speed.
+The quicker fruits and vegetables are frozen after picking, the better the frozen product will be.
+You'll save time, too, with less culling and sorting to do. - 3.
+Proper packaging.
+Use food wraps designed especially for freezing; they're readily available at most food stores

-To store ice cream-Fine-quality ice cream, with high cream content, will normally require slightly lower temperatures than more "airy" alreadypackaged brands with low cream content.
+To store ice cream-Fine-quality ice cream, with high cream content, will normally require slightly lower temperatures than more "airy" already-packaged brands with low cream content.

-• It will be necessary to experiment to determine the freezer compartment location and temperature control setting to keep your ice cream at the right serving temperature.

-• The rear of the freezer compartment is slightly colder than the front.
+- It will be necessary to experiment to determine the freezer compartment location and temperature control setting to keep your ice cream at the right serving temperature. - The rear of the freezer compartment is slightly colder than the front